HannaKoo/HannaKoo/README.md

-I'm a digital language studies PhD candidate from the university of Turku, Finland.
+I'm a digital language studies doctoral researcher from the university of Turku, Finland.
 My masters is from Latin and I have specialised in Medieval Latin.

-Olen Digitaalisen kielentutkimuksen tohtorikoulutettava Turun yliopistossa.
+Olen Digitaalisen kielentutkimuksen väitöskirjatutkija Turun yliopistossa.
 Maisterin tutkinto latinalaisesta filologiasta ja olen erikoistunut keskiajan latinaan.

 POP-UP latinapäivä Apteekkimuseo 2.7.2022